dctbao09x/hybrid-decision-support-system/README.md

 Vietnam is in a **"golden demographic structure"** phase.
 However:

-- The rate of graduates working outside their field of study hovers at and exceeds **60%** across many sectors.
+- Over **60%** of graduates work outside their field of study across many sectors.
 - Training supply and labor market demand remain structurally misaligned.
 - Traditional career guidance tools (Holland, MBTI) are static and do not integrate real market data.